seamplex/feenox/doc/sds.md

 sudo apt-get install git autoconf automake
 ```

-Even though compiling FeenoX from sources is the recommended way to obtain the tool, since the target binary can be compiled using particularly suited compilation options, flags and optimizations (especially those related to MPI, linear algebra kernels and direct and/or iterative sparse solvers), there are also tarballs with usable binaries for some of the most common architectures---including some non-GNU/Linux variants.
+Even though compiling FeenoX from sources is the recommended way to obtain the tool---since the target binary can be compiled using particularly suited compilation options, flags and optimizations (especially those related to MPI, linear algebra kernels and direct and/or iterative sparse solvers)--there are also tarballs and `.deb` packages with usable binaries for some of the most common architectures---including some non-GNU/Linux variants.
 These binary distributions contain statically-linked executable files that do not need any other shared libraries to be installed on the target host.
 However, their flexibility and efficiency is generic and far from ideal.
 Yet the flexibility of having an execution-ready distribution package for users that do not know how to compile C source code outweighs the limited functionality and scalability of the tool.

 For example, first PETSc can be built with a `-Ofast` flag: